 All LTREB proposals are reviewed by one or more of the appropriate, participating core programs in the Division of Environmental Biology.
 The Division limits the number of preliminary proposals on which a given individual may participate, as PI, co-PI, or sub-award Lead, to no more than two in any year.
 "PI, co-PI, or lead senior investigator of a subaward" refer to the role an individual would play in a full proposal including all parts of a collaborative proposal.
 Exercised options to defer an Invited Full Proposal submission or bypass subsequent Preliminary Proposal submission count against this limit.
+Proposals submitted to the Division for joint consideration with the Natural Environment Research Council (NERC) of the United Kingdom or the U.S.-Israel Binational Science Foundation (BSF) count against this limit.
 Participating in a proposal as other senior personnel does not count toward this limit.